 If you’re comfortable working on cars, then rebuilding brake calipers isn’t an especially big job.
 It’s something you should do every other time you replace your brake pads.
 Rebuilding the brake calipers will ensure they don’t seize up or freeze on you, which could be extremely dangerous when you’re driving.

 The simplest thing to do when you’re going to rebuild your brake calipers is to purchase a brake caliper rebuild kit from an auto parts store.
 Make sure it’s the right one for your vehicle.
 It’s not an expensive item, and contains most of the things you need for the job.

 Slightly loosen the nuts on the front wheels and then jack up the car.
 Make sure the vehicle is in park, with the handbrake on, and that there are chucks behind the rear wheels.
+Place jack-stands under frame for safety.
 Loosen the wheel bolts completely and remove the wheels to expose the brake calipers.
-Put layers of per under the car to catch any drips of brake fluid.
+Put layers of paper under the car to catch any drips of brake fluid.

 Step 2 - Brake Caliper Removal

 How you’ll remove the brake calipers will depend on the make and model of your vehicle, so you’ll need to follow the instructions in your service and repair manual.
 Be careful when you remove the caliper from the mountl, as you don’t want to twist the brake line.
 With the caliper removed, detach the brake line and put a vacuum cap on it.
 Cap the hole where the brake line enters the caliper to keep out dust and dirt.